 After the YJA summer school, I knew I wanted a career in journalism.
-Fast forward a few years, now with an English degree and countless training and work-experience opportunities with the YJA, I am the first ever paid apprentice at The Sunday Times.
+Fast forward a few years, now with an English degree and countless training and work-experience opportunities with the YJA, I became the first ever paid apprentice at The Sunday Times.
 I’m now a news correspondent at Sky News.

 Taking part in the summer school gave me a great insight into the world of journalism and allowed me to learn from some of the best in the business.
 Since then, I’ve worked in journalism, public relations and communications.